Ever laughed at your parents for not being able to edit their social media settings…then had to Google how long it takes to boil an egg?

-Clinical psychologist, Dr. Barbara Greenberg, suggests that growing up in an age of social media is much to blame for Millennials’ constant need for praise and inability to deal with negative feedback, leading to higher rates of depression and anxiety.
+Clinical psychologist, Dr. Barbara Greenberg, suggests that growing up in an age of social media is much to blame for Millennials’ constant need for praise and their inability to deal with negative feedback.
 Likes and followers are the new social currency and all we seem to care about is keeping up appearances online.

 A recent Deloitte Mobile Consumer Survey found that 18 – 24-year-old Australians check their phones up to 200 times a day.